sMorm/CareDash/README.md

 - [Typist](https://github.com/jstejada/react-typist), configurable typing animations

 ## Demo
-NOTE: Because GitHub has multiple buckets for each repository, React Router doesn't behave very well unless it's hosted independently on one bucket, therefore refreshing on any routes other than the homepage will result in a 404.
+`NOTE`: Because GitHub has multiple buckets for each repository, React Router doesn't behave very well unless it's hosted independently on one bucket, therefore refreshing on any routes other than the homepage will result in a 404.

 Demo [here](https://smorm.github.io/CareDash/)